-Doug is also co-founder and retired Chair and CEO of CEO Leadership Alliance of Orange County (CLAOC), a growing community of CEOs from some of the county's biggest companies working together to build a thriving Orange County for all.
+Doug is co-founder and retired Chair and CEO of CEO Leadership Alliance of Orange County (CLAOC), a growing community of CEOs from some of the county's biggest companies working together to build a thriving Orange County for all.
 Focused on building an innovation hub and a pipeline of skilled talent in the region, today Doug continues to work with CLAOC as a member of its board of directors.

 Doug has been the CEO of Next Solutions, Inc. since 1990.
 Next Solutions contracted with public and private homebuilders to help them grow significantly in their market.
 The contributions of Next Solutions are acknowledged in the industry and include the first in-depth market surveys of all homebuyers in a marketplace, the first centralized “pull based” production system used in homebuilding, and the first major design center that gave customers choice in the buying process.